koder77/l1vmgodata/README.md

 The second is for the new web browser formular to save/load data.

 NEW: in the web form the form is always visible. also after commands are executed.

+Added blacklisting IPs if there are more than 3 failed logins via TLS/SSL.

 NEW: TLS/SSL connections with authentication.
 To create a SSL certificate with name "cert.pem":